SuxinL/Notes/phylosophy/learning/main.md

-- [ ] learning
-	- [ ] goals
-		- to reduce the cost from design, statistics and others' experience
-			- to know the protocols of tools
+# Learn from Others

+To learn from others is to understand from materials provided by others, not from our experiences.

+## Goals

+Deduction is impratical or not enough for knowledge formation.

+### Reduction of Cost

+Learning from others helps us to establish and fasten a theory efficiently.
+Theories requires large amounts of evidence to support like those of nature science including physics, chemistry and biology.
+A single human has too limited resources of time and money to conduct enough experiments to deduct and support theories.
+Then we need accumulated wisdom of mankind to quickly get

-			- to know the inner structure of a system like an electronic device
+- the theory itself like physics
-			- to get testing data of a theory
+- evidence for our theory

+For a single experiment, the cost might be too high to pay if without previous knowledge.
+Disassembling a machine like car engine without knowing its internal structure before can cause bad results like a mess of tiny units and even physical harm to the operator.

+### New Thoughts

-		- to get new ideas
+To get new ideas is another main benefit of referring to others.

-			- of different methods
-			- about possible paths
-	- [ ] handle forget
+It can help us to notice a more efficient method to finish some work, which we might be never ware of before like an elegant algorithm.

+It also reminds us of more factors in problem solving.

+## Handling of Mismatch

+To handle the difference between our memory and the current knowledge due to

+- memory failure
-		- goal orientation
+- technology progress

+and related anxiety, there are 2 principles.

+### Goal Orientation

+Remember that
+- There are no perfect solutions.
+- As long as our knowledge has helped us solve problems, it has values.
+It at that time helped us to build our current platform.

+### The Main Structure

+It is the usual case that the main structure is stable and only the implementation of a specific component improves.
+And the main structure only takes a small portion of our mind load compared to the whole knowledge.

+**Maintaining the main structure in memory enables us to reuse it quickly for later applications.** Catch and memorize the main structure, and backup it with documentation.

+#### Stereotype

-		- catch the main structure
+The main structure can be specified as

 - what
 - purposes
 - context: when & where
 - how: structure

-	- [ ] procedure
-		1. test
+About the *how* part,
+- if the system consists of multiple individual functionalities, divide it into modules based on functionalities recursively.
+- For a single-use module, divide it to components based on dependencies.

+## Procedure

+Learning is a sub type of goal achievement, then the procedure follows the same framework.

+### The initial Test

-			1. set goals & questions
+1. set goals in the form of questions of the main structure.
-			2. test current knowledge
+2. test current knowledge by answering these questions.
-			3. plan what to learn
+3. plan what to learn based what questions we can not answer with confidence.

-		2. act
+### Acting

 1. search materials
-				- first hand evidence
+	- first-hand evidence
 	- the rule of three
-			3. understanding
+2. for each article, use
-				- structural
+	- structural understanding
 	- critical thinking
-		3. test
+	- for each paragraph,
+		- if the contention is clear is clear, skip the path.
+		- else understand the **path** and combine it with our knowledge base.
+	- after each section, test
+		- the main idea
+		- **involved operations**
+	- after leaning the article, test current main structure
+		- if it is complete and meets our requirements.

+### The final Test

+Retest the main structure of the knowledge.

-			4. test the main structure of an article.
+1. To test our memory, recall the whole main structure in mind
-			5. test whether I can answer set questions.
-		4. **final test**
+2. Then write id down with details for confirmation and backup

+### Post

+After the final test,

-			- the main structure of the topic
+- arrange the main structure written down in the final test for later reference when memory fails.
-	- [ ] tools
-		- [ ] search
-		- [ ] handle
-		- [ ] store & retrieve
+- apply the knowledge to real-world projects.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA5NDcwMDMzXX0=
+eyJoaXN0b3J5IjpbNjA4ODI3NjQ1XX0=
 -->